mehulagg/gitlab_test/doc/gitlab-basics/create-project.md

 ### Project templates

-Project templates can pre-populate a new project with the necessary files to get you started quickly.
+Under the **Create from template** tab, existing project templates can pre-populate a new project with the necessary files to get you started quickly.

 There are two types of project templates: